where2help/where2help/README.md

 * An NGO with the email address `ngo@example.com` and password of `password`
 * An admin user with the email address `admin@example.com` and password of `password`

+### Emails

+You can use the gem `letter_opener` which opens your emails in a browser tab instead of just printing emails to the logs by running the app like this:

+`ENABLE_LETTER_OPENER=1 bundle exec rails server`

+If you run it without the `ENABLE_LETTER_OPENER` it will run as you would normally expect.